-In the long term, i.e., ten or more years, full maturity of the methodology is expected, closing the loop by means of integrating the cell design and manufacturing design sub-loops (see Figure 22).
-In addition, POC of a digital twin of novel cell manufacturing routes with closed-loop recycling of optimized LIBs.
-Finally, some parts of this methodology can be progressively made available to industry, before the full package becomes available as a commodity in a new state of the art.
+In the long term, i.e., in ten or more years, the methodology is expected to be fully mature and close the loop by integrating the cell design and manufacturing design sub-loops (see Figure 22).
+In addition, a proof of concept for a digital twin of novel closed-loop recycling cell manufacturing routes for optimised LIBs is provided.
+All in all, digital twins in particular are expected to evolve from vertical integration to a horizontal, networked structure.
+It is assumed that digital twins will not only be designed for individual processes and coupled in real time, but that the entire process chain can be included.
+It will no longer be necessary to make optimisations only locally, but globally across the process chain.
+Parameters will be adjusted on the fly to achieve an optimal result for each individual battery cell.
+Finally, some parts of this methodology can be gradually made available to industry before the whole package becomes available as a commodity in a new state of the art.

-Figure 22.
+Figure 21.
 AI-driven design and manufacturing methodologies linked together as a whole.